qayiyamsimang-ops/PART-2-POE/README.md

 ## Part 2 - Screenshots (Responsive Design)

 I took these screenshots using Chrome DevTools.
 You just press F12 and then click the little phone icon.
-Took me a while to figure that out lol.

 ### Desktop View (1920 x 1080)